 Sometimes a security deposit is called a "damage deposit," and is generally some amount of money that the landlord is able to hold on to if a rental property needs any cleaning or repairs, in order to return the property to the condition it was in when the renter first moved in.
-Security deposits are for the benefit and protection of the landlord in the event that something on the property is really dirty or broken at the end of a lease.
-Landlords are not allowed to deduct from a security deposit for any items that suffer only normal wear-and-tear.
+Security deposits are for the benefit and protection of the landlord.
+Security deposits are not, however, something landlords can treat as a form of extra rent.

 To clarify this point, here are some examples of things that landlords could deduct from a security deposit, meaning that the damage went beyond normal wear-and-tear:

 - Excessive holes in walls from picture hangers ("excessive" is hard to define and can be contested, but if a renter damages the drywall or causes an obvious, unsightly hole in the wall, it could be considered excessive)

 - Removing paint put up by tenant